webtrendzs/poc-core/README.md

 **When you make changes to poc-shared or ampath-poc, make sure run `npm build` so that the changes can reflect in poc-core**

+Below are seed specific settings you may not need for now.
+But good for your dev guidance

 # Table of Contents
 * [File Structure](#file-structure)
 * [Getting Started](#getting-started)